 Altitude: 4200m / 13,780 ft

 Spend the night with a Quechua family who will open their traditional Andean home to you!
-This is a real, culturally immersive experience, as you will be invited into the homes of people who still wear traditional dress on a daily basis, and who live a traditional agrarian lifestyle.
+This is a real, culturally immersive experience.
+You will be invited into the homes of people who still wear traditional dress on a daily basis, and who live a traditional agrarian lifestyle.

 Cost: $35 per person